Poststreptococcal Glomerulonephritis (PSGN)

 Key points to remember about poststreptococcal glomerulonephritis

-- poststreptococcal glomerulonephritis (PSGN) is a kidney disease that develops 10 to 14 days after a skin or throat infection
+- poststreptococcal glomerulonephritis (PSGN) is a kidney disease that can happen 10 to 14 days after a skin or throat infection

-- the main symptoms are blood in your child's wee (urine) and swollen ankles or puffy eyes
+- the main symptoms are blood in your child's wee and swollen ankles or puffy eyes

-- your child will need their blood pressure, weight and wee checked regularly - they will also need a blood test to check kidney function
+- your child will need a blood test to check kidney function

-- most children (95 out of 100) recover fully with no long-term complications
+- most children (95 out of 100) get better with no long-term complications

 - it is very important to take your child to any follow-up appointments to make sure they make a full recovery